-Whether a war-hardened journalist or a Hollywood script doctor, almost every writer faces writer’s block at some point in their career.
+The fact is that almost every writer faces writer’s block at some point in their career.
 Deadlines, storylines or even airlines can be the cause of this intellectual affliction.
-But writer’s block is real and can greatly affect your output.
+Writer’s block is real and can greatly affect your output.

 - Physical illness